-Discovery Schools Academy Trust l MAPA - Positive Handling Plan
+Discovery Schools Academy Trust 1 MAPA - Positive Handling Plan

-Pupil Name: DOB :
+Pupil Name: DO B:

-Date of Plan: Revi ew Date of PHP:
+Date of Plan: Rev riew Date of PHP:

-What are common triggers, contexts or environmental factors which have led to a dangerous situation in the past?
+What are common triggers, contexts the past? s or enviro onmenta al factors which have led to a dangerous situation in

-V Vhat does the beh aviour look like?
+1 What does the be haviour look like?

-Escalating Behaviours Cris sis Behaviours
+Escalating Behaviours Cr isis Behaviours

 Key adults who may support:

 De-escalation skills Try Avoid Notes

 Verbal advice and support

 Giving space

+Reassurance

+Negotiation

+Choices

+Consequences

+Planned ignoring